Frequently Asked Questions About Reconstructive Transplantation

 - Repair of tendons and nerves

-How many face and hand transplants have been performed in the United States and worldwide?
+How many hand transplants have been performed in the United States and worldwide?

 Who is on the UPMC Reconstructive Transplant team?

-Who can participate in the UPMC face and hand transplant studies?
+Who can participate in the UPMC hand transplant study?

 What is rejection after reconstructive transplantation?

-Rejection refers to the body’s immune response towards the newly transplanted facial tissues or hand.
+Rejection refers to the body’s immune response towards the newly transplanted hand.

 Believing the tissues to be “foreign,” the body’s natural response is to attack.
 This can occur within days to months after transplant.

-How is rejection detected or diagnosed in face and hand transplants?
+How is rejection detected or diagnosed in hand transplants?

 - Almost always appears first in the skin, anywhere on the transplant